-University of Wisconsin Extension staff works together along with a farm succession specialist at UW-Madison to do farm transfer and succession planning consultations.
+University of Wisconsin Extension staff members work alongside a farm succession specialist at UW-Madison to do farm transfer and succession planning consultations.
 They work directly with farm families to help them develop a plan for bringing the younger generation into the business and for the older generation to retire.
-There is no "onesize-fits-all" approach, and we can work with you so the plan fits your own farm and your family's needs.
+There is no "one-size-fits-all" approach, and we can work with you so the plan fits your own farm and your family's needs.
 They offer Navigating your Farm's Future workshops.